 2020/21 Academic Calendar

-The fall semester begins Monday, August 31st and ends Saturday, December 19th.
-Monday, December 21st and Tuesday, December 22nd are the designated university makeup days.
+The spring semester begins on Tuesday, January 19th and ends on Monday, May 10th.
+Tuesday, May 11th and Wednesday, May 12th are the designated university makeup days.
 The full academic calendar can be viewed here.

-Please refer to Class Session Dates for complete details regarding Fall 2020 expected course sessions.
+Please refer to Class Session Dates for complete details regarding Spring 2021 expected course sessions.
 Class Session Templates by Day are available for download.
-The final 15th session for Monday and Saturday-meeting classes may be rescheduled for any time that is convenient for the instructors and students, including the days set aside for make-ups.
+The final 15th session for Monday-meeting classes (full semester courses) may be rescheduled at any time that is convenient for the instructors and students, including the days set aside for make-ups.
 Faculty should poll students to determine the best option for holding the 15th session.
 The Make-up days are Tuesday, May 11th – Wednesday, May 12th.
-If you plan to hold your 15th session on a day other than one of the make-up days, please email [email protected] if you plan to use an alternative date.
+If you plan to hold your 15th session on a day other than one of the make-up days, please email [email protected] with that information.

 Consult The New School website for building hours information.
-Due to the ongoing Covid-19 pandemic, not all buildings will be open during the fall semester and an appointment may be required for access.
+Due to the ongoing Covid-19 pandemic, not all buildings will be open during the Spring semester and an appointment may be required for access.
 Some buildings may be closed on holidays or during breaks.
 For more information regarding building access during the Covid-19 pandemic, please visit https://www.newschool.edu/covid-19/campus-access/.

 Faculty are required to: